 SCOPE OF POLICY

-This policy applies to personal information that we collect (i) directly from you (for example, if you engage us to provide services, visit our website, sign-up to receive our marketing communications, send us an email, provide us a business card, attend an event sponsored by us, or submit a job application), (ii) in the course of providing our services to you or a third party, such as your employer, or (iii) from other publicly available sources, such as LinkedIn.
+This policy applies to personal information that we collect (i) directly from you (for example, if you visit our website, sign up to receive our marketing communications, send us an email, provide us a business card, or attend an event sponsored by us), (ii) from past, existing and potential clients in the course of providing our services (for example, business contact details of client employees or personal information collected from clients’ necessary to provide our services, such as unclaimed property services), and (iii) from past, existing and potential vendors, suppliers, subcontractors and other business partners (for example, business contact details of employees of any of the foregoing) in the course of receiving services or pursuing mutually beneficial business opportunities.

 In order to use our website, you are not required to provide us with your personal information.
-However, we may be unable to provide you with the information you request if you do not provide us with some or all the personal information requested via our website.
-You may voluntarily provide us with personal information, such as your name, email address, telephone number, company name, and other business contact information when registering for events, seminars, or webinars, when making selections on our subscription center as to the types of information you would like to receive, or when applying for employment.
+However, we may be unable to provide you with information you request if you do not provide us with some or all of the personal information requested via our website.
+You may voluntarily provide us with personal information, such as your name, email address, telephone number, company name, and other business contact information when registering for events, seminars, or webinars, or when making selections on our subscription center as to the types of information you would like to receive.

-In connection with providing our services to our clients, we enter contracts that describe the scope of services for which information is collected and used.
-A client that provides us with personal information about any individual (including its employees) is responsible for obtaining from such persons any consent required to provide such information to us.
+In connection with providing our services to our clients, we enter into contracts that describe the scope of services for which information is collected and used.
+A client that provides us with personal information of any individual (including its employees) is responsible for obtaining from such persons any consents required to provide such information to us.

-We may store your name, email address, and other contact information such as company, title, and industry in a customer relationship management tool and use it to manage our relationship with you or your company/employer.
+We may store your name, email address, and other contact information such as company, title, phone number, and industry, in a customer relationship management tool and use it to manage our relationship with you or your company/employer.

 AUTOMATIC COLLECTION

 We automatically collect information regarding visitors’ use of our website without any personal or identifying information.
-This information includes: the domain name from which a user accesses the internet, the date and time, and duration the user was connected to the website, the Internet address of the website from which a user linked directly to this website, and the type of browser used to access this website, and the search engine and keywords used when searching for this website.
+This information includes: the domain name from which a user accesses the internet, the date and time and duration the user was connected to the website, the internet address of the website from which a user linked directly to this website, the type of browser used to access this website and the search engine and keywords used when searching for this website.
 This information is in aggregate to measure website performance.

 Like many other websites, our website uses cookies.
 Cookies are small text files that are downloaded to the browser of a computer, tablet, or smartphone used to visit a website.
 A cookie will identify your browser, help you log in, and improve the navigation of a website.
 We use cookies to help us improve the performance of our website.
 Cookies allow us to review the number of visitors to our website and understand a visitor’s usage patterns; track key performance indicators such as pages visited, frequency of visits, downloads, and other statistical information; know whether a visitor views the mobile or desktop version of our website; recognize visitors if they return to our website; store information about visitors’ past visits; and remember visitors’ preferences.